 RN to BSN Program

 The RN to BSN program requires a two-step application process.
-You must first complete the GVSU application online or send the paper application to the Admissions Office.
-Applicants are required to have all official transcripts from other institutions sent to Grand Valley.
-The Admissions Office requires that you apply at least one month prior to the start of classes.
-This allows time for your transcripts to be evaluated and for you to attend transfer orientation.
+First, please complete the application for admission to Grand Valley State University.
+Applicants are required to have all official transcripts from other institutions sent to GVSU.
+Please note, the Admissions Office requires that you apply at least one month prior to the start of classes as this allows time for your transcripts to be evaluated and for you to register for courses.

-Admission to the program requires a minimum grade of “C” in each prerequisite course and a minimum GPA of 3.0 overall.
+Admission to the RN to BSN program requires a minimum grade of “C” in each prerequisite course and a minimum GPA of 3.0 overall.
 Academic performance in your last 15 credits may be considered.
-Please call our RN/BSN advisor if you have questions regarding how your GPA is calculated.
+Please call the Office of Student Services at 616-331-7160 and speak with an academic advisor if you have questions regarding how your GPA is calculated or need clarification on any admission procedures.

 YEAR 1: THE FIRST YEAR OF NURSING COURSES CAN BE TAKEN IN ANY ORDER AND INCLUDE: